 What do Valentines Day STEM challenges look like?

 What’s the design process?
 I’m glad you asked!
 In many ways, it’s a series of steps an engineer, inventor, or scientist would go through when trying to solve a problem.
-Check out the graphic below and go here to get your copy.

 How to set your kids up for Valentines STEM challenges